svulise1/LendingTree/README.md

 Added Toast Notifications  <br>

-Things I can Add- Adding Cache so we can limit the calls to API
+Things I can Add- Adding Cache so we can limit the calls to API,
-                 -Adding Middleware to collect excpetion when code breaks in API
+                   Adding Middleware to collect excpetion when code breaks in API

 Thanks a lot for giving me this opportunity.